 Environmental and Historic Preservation

-The following policies set forth requirements for environmental and historic review of HMA projects:
+The following policies set forth requirements for environmental planning and historic preservation review of HMA projects:

 - National Environmental Policy Act (NEPA) FEMA Implementation – NEPA Desk Reference